Eventyret/DevHangout/README.md

     > Get a full fake REST API with zero coding in less than 30 seconds (seriously)

 ## Testing
-In Code Insititute, we are told to code in TDD and automatic testing has never been a strong side of me, but testing itself is important.
+At the Code Insititute, we are encouraged to code using TDD methods.
+Automatic testing has never been a strong point for me, but testing itself is important.
 I do prefer to have human testers, report bugs etc and then fix it.
 Bug hunting is awesome!
-Thought for a proper business page/app etc unit testing and e2e testing is essential.
+For a proper business page/app etc unit testing and e2e testing is essential.

 #### Responsive Testing